abruyneel/AlleleProfileR_docker/README.md

 # AlleleProfileR_docker

 AlleleProfileR can be run from a docker container, and can be downloaded from the Docker hub repository (abruyneel/alleleprofiler).
 The container is based on the rocker/verse image and deploys RStudio to use R, and also contains some of the external tools that can be used to process sequencing data, such as samtools (http://www.htslib.org) and bwa (http://bio-bwa.sourceforge.net/bwa.shtml).
 In addition, an example script and demo data is included.
 This repository contains the Dockerfile.
+The source code of AlleleProfileR could be found at https://github.com/abruyneel/AlleleProfileR.

 To start the docker container:
 ```